zhangyx1998/EEL5733/README.md

 ## Notes

-This project is based on my previous implementation of assignemnt 2.
+This project is based on my previous implementation of assignment 2.
 The following modifications are made to meet the requirements for assignment 4:

 1. The initialization of `Queue` uses `mmap` instead of `malloc`, making it